 Have you lost your original certificate of incorporation?

-It happens to the best of us!
-Should you lose the certificate of incorporation for your company, there are a number of ways you can obtain another copy.
+If you lose your certificate of incorporation, there are a number of ways to obtain another copy.

 1. Online via Companies House Service

 Companies House Service provides free online access to company details and filings.
-Simply enter your company name in the search box and select your company, go to ‘Filing History’, open the filing that says ‘Incorporation’, click ‘View PDF’ and you will be able to view and download the file copy of your original certificate of incorporation.
+Simply enter your company name in the search box, select your company, go to ‘Filing History’, open the filing that says ‘Incorporation’, click ‘View PDF’ and you will be able to view and download the scanned copy of your original certificate of incorporation.

 2. Via your company formation agent